An eater’s utopia

 At most restaurants, the country’s favourite beer Angkor will be on offer.
 This quality lager has earned the brand numerous Gold Awards from Monde Selection, making it a source of national pride.

 Another highly popular local brew is Cambodia Beer, a refreshing and easy to drink lager with a rich, fruity head and a full-bodied and creamy flavour.
+Regional and global brands such as Tiger and Heineken are also widely available though generally command a premium price.

 While the FCC has a great happy hour – two for one from 5 to 7pm – there are other main contenders along Riverside to drop by for a drink and a nibble.
 KWest Restaurant, on the ground floor of the Amanjaya Pancam Suites Hotel, crafts Khmer and Western food, although they are best known for their pepper-coated sirloin steak and pork chops in a creamy mustard sauce.